Home

 Daffodil Society of Minnesota - Getting Started

 ...
 Minnesota means keeping our plants cold until Spring really arrives.
-We can have 'January thaws' that trick our plants into thinking it is Spring, then refreezing causes severe plant damage, even ... make great mulching materials, and your neighbors will love you for recycling their trash!
+We can have 'January thaws' that trick our plants into thinking it is Spring, then refreezing causes severe plant damage, even plant ... make great mulching materials, and your neighbors will love you for recycling their trash!
 Chopped leaves are also good.
-Water & Fertilize during Blooming Most soils in Minnesota are fertile enough for ...
+Water & Fertilize during Blooming Most soils in Minnesota are fertile enough ...

 www.daffodilmn.org